 Matt Kepnes (a.k.a.
 Nomadic Matt) Interview

 Bostonian Matt Kepnes, widely known as Nomadic Matt, is the quintessential blogging success story.
 In March 2008, equipped with an MBA, an online travel writing course from Matador University, and 18 months of travel experience, he started his blog, Nomadic Matt’s Travel Site.
 Now Kepnes is probably the second best known solo travel blogger on the Web (next to Gary Arndt).
-A cursory examination of his work shows a great mind for business; he makes more than enough money from his blog to travel indefinitely while still saving money and, these days, he says that he only needs to spend 10-15 hours a week maintaining his blog, leaving him free to enjoy his travels and work on other projects www.how-to-travel-the-world.com.
+A cursory examination of his work shows a great mind for business; he makes more than enough money from his blog to travel indefinitely while still saving money and, these days, he says that he only needs to spend 10-15 hours a week maintaining his blog, leaving him free to enjoy his travels and work on other self-publishing projects.
 He even has an intern working for him.
 Certainly a good setup.

 Transitions Abroad columnist Matt Gibson spoke with Kepnes via email in Bangkok--where he was preparing to return to Europe--to find out exactly how he achieved such enviable blogging success.